-- 1. This permit is issued subject to compliance with all of the bylaws of the City, except as specifically varied or supplemented by this Permit. - 2.
-This permit applies to: - Legal: Lot 3 District Lot 115 Similkameen Division Yale District Plan 3289 - Civic: 25 Okanagan Avenue West - PID: 010-861-033 - 3.
-This permit has been issued in accordance with Section 489 of the Local Government Act, to permit the construction of two side-by-side duplexes as shown in the plans attached in Schedule 'A'. - 4.
-In accordance with Section 502 of the Local Government Act a deposit or irrevocable letter of credit, in the amount of \$20,000.00 must be deposited prior to, or in conjunction with, an application for a building permit for the development authorized by this permit.
+- 3. This permit has been issued in accordance with Section 489 of the Local Government Act, to permit the construction of a three-storey apartment as shown in the plans attached in Schedule 'A'. - 4.
+In accordance with Section 502 of the Local Government Act a deposit or irrevocable letter of credit, in the amount of \$ must be deposited prior to beginning works authorized by this permit.
 The City may apply all or part of the above-noted security in accordance with Section 502 of the Local Government Act, to undertake works or other activities required to: - a. correct an unsafe condition that has resulted from a contravention of this permit, - b. satisfy the landscaping requirements of this permit as shown in Schedule 'A' or otherwise required by this permit, or - c. repair damage to the natural environment that has resulted from a contravention of this permit. - 5.
 The holder of this permit shall be eligible for a refund of the security described under Condition 4 only if: - a.
 The permit has lapsed as described under Condition 8, or - b.
 A completion certificate has been issued by the Building Inspection Department and the Director of Development Services is satisfied that the conditions of this permit have been met. - 6.
 Upon completion of the development authorized by this permit, an application for release of securities (Landscape Inspection & Refund Request) must be submitted to the Planning Department.
 Staff may carry out inspections of the development to ensure the conditions of this permit have been met.
 Inspection fees may be withheld from the security in accordance with the City of Penticton Fees and Charges Bylaw (as amended from time to time).